FAQ: Granting "Logon as a batch job"

 Most people who view this page are probably looking for a resolution to that error message; it's a common search term for good reason.

-We'd like to invite you to take a look at our software print server, RPM Remote Print Manager.
+We'd like to invite you to take a look at our virtual printer software, RPM Remote Print Manager.
 The reason we have this FAQ in the first place is that RPM gives you access to all your shared Windows printers and folders.
 You just need to specify the right login credentials to access these shared resources; and that's where "Logon as batch job" comes in.
 The user you specify has to have that privilege.

-If you need a great print server, please download the free trial today!
+If you need a great print server or virtual printer, please download the free trial today!
 And best of luck wtih your "logon as batch" issues from here on out.